howion/notes/notes/abstract-algebra/01-group-theory/05-generators.md

 \Braket{M} = \Set{a_1^{\epsilon_1} \cdots a_k^{\epsilon_k} \> | \> a_i \in M, \epsilon_i = \pm 1, k = 1, 2, \dots }.
 $$

 ## Thm.
-Equivalent Generator Definition 2
+Equivalent Generation Definition 2

 Let $G$ be a group and $M \subseteq G$, then